 Cannabis's beginnings

 Cannabis is a plant that has been grown all over the world.
 It most likely originated in northern Asia and prospered there.
 It was even utilized as early as 3000 BC, according to research.
-Emperor Shen Nung hailed cannabis for its medical properties when it arrived in China.
+Upon the arrival of cannabis in China, Emperor Shen Nung greatly praised its remarkable medical properties.
 Chinese traders then transported the plant to Korea and South Asia.
 After meeting with the Arians, the plant spread to India and portions of the Middle East.

-Indian kings quickly adopted the plant.
+The plant was eagerly embraced by the Indian kings.
 They quickly recognized it as one of the most significant events in their civilization.
 It was thought to be a plant capable of curing anything from anxiety to malaria.
 Military victories by nomadic tribes brought the plant to Europe.
 It was once popular in Germany, and it even made its way to the United Kingdom.
 There is evidence that cannabis was a favorite plant among Viking warriors, who most likely contributed to its global expansion.

 Cannabis became more popular throughout the world, from Africa to South America.
 Although it was primarily employed for therapeutic purposes, it was also taken by some civilizations for its hallucinogenic qualities.
 It was most commonly used during religious rites to produce a trance-like state or commune with holy figures.

 Cannabis was brought to North America by Spanish explorers in the 1500s.
-The Spanish first utilized the plant to create hemp for construction rope, but the Indians later adopted it for medical and recreational purposes.
+The Spanish first used the plant for making rope, but later the Indians used it for medicine and recreation.
 The herb was widely used in Mexico and the southern United States by the mid-to late-nineteenth century.
 The term "marijuana" entered the vernacular at that time.

 Marijuana's Background